 It doesn't take long to pause and consider how you want to present yourself before communicating with another person.
-Just the few seconds it takes can make the difference in having a positive interaction or one you may regret.
+Just a few seconds it takes can make the difference in having a positive interaction or one you may regret.

-As you develop the habit of thinking before you speak, it will become more and more automatic, putting control of how you want others to perceive you back in your own hands
+As you develop the habit of thinking before you speak, it will become more and more automatic, putting control of how you want others to perceive you back in your own hands.

 Did you find these strategies valuable?
 Share the love.